-We all make mistakes.
-When travelling to new destinations– even familiar ones, it’s easy to make mistakes and while some of these errors may lead to the adventure of a lifetime, others are just better avoided.
-Here are five common mistake you can easily avoid.
+When travelling to new destinations – even familiar ones – it’s easy to make mistakes and while some of these errors may lead to the adventure of a lifetime, others are better avoided.
+Check out these 5 common travel mistakes we’re probably all guilty of.

-On top of that, good advice: photocopy all your documents (passport, driving licence, ticket confirmations, etc.).
-Keep one copy in your luggage, separate from the originals and leave one copy at home with someone who knows your itinerary, and can be contacted in case of emergency.
+On top of that, photocopy all your documents (passport, driving licence, ticket confirmations, etc.).
+Keep one copy in your luggage, separate from the originals, and leave one copy at home with someone who knows your itinerary and can be contacted in case of emergency.

-Don’t leave this bit until the last minute because it could result in a major mix up.
-We have so many other numbers to remember, how can we be expected to know our take-off time, date, gate, terminal and flight number?
-It’s good advice to double-check all the passenger details three times over (especially that the names are spelled correctly and your passport details have been entered as they appear in the passport) before booking but check them again afterwards.
+It’s good advice to double-check all the passenger details three times over (making sure that all names are spelled correctly and your passport details have been entered as they appear in the passport) before booking – but check them again afterwards.
 One week before the trip, pull out your itinerary and re-check the details and times.

-All travel arrangements made online should be done so through secure payment methods (paypal, credit card, etc.).
-If at any time a travel company, hotelier or vacation home owner asks for money to be wired directly into their account, a red flag should go up.
-If rental or booking details need to be negotiated, get in touch by phone rather than through email.
+On holiday, just like at home, all online payments should be made through secure payment methods (PayPal, credit card, etc.).
+If at any time a travel company, hotelier or holiday home owner asks for money to be transferred directly into their personal account, a red flag should go up.
+We’d always recommend doing a few extra safety checks, reading reviews and generally checking whether the company or rental is legit.

 What’s the biggest travel mistake you have ever made?
-Where you able to fix it?
+Were you able to fix it?